rosefrancis-tech/readme-generator/README.md

 * [Credits](#Credits)

 ## Description
-This interactive project generates a README.md file by accepting inputs from the user in command line.
+This interactive project generates a README.md file by accepting inputs from the user in command line/terminal.

 **Built With**
 * JavaScript ES5